 If you are the participant the IRS provides two life expectancy tables for calculating your RMD.
 The Uniform Lifetime Table is calculated without regard to your beneficiary's age.
 However, if your spouse has been your sole primary beneficiary during the entire calendar year for which you are taking the distribution and is more than 10 years younger, you may use the Joint Life Expectancy Table which generally results in a lower RMD amount.
+If you are a beneficiary the IRS provides the Single Life Expectancy Table for calculating your RMD.
+You may calculate your RMD each year or have IIS calculated the RMD for you annually.

 Disability: The participant has become disabled.
-Disability is defined in the Internal Revenue Code, 72(m)(7), as being unable to engage in any substantial gainful activity by reason of a medically determinable physical or mental impairment which can be expected to result in death or to be of long-continued and indefinite duration.
+Disability is defined in the Internal Revenue Code, 72(m)(7) as being unable to engage in any substantial gainful activity by reason of a medically determinable physical or mental impairment which can be expected to result in death or to be of long-continued and indefinite duration.
 By signing this distribution form, you certify that you meet the requirements for a disability distribution.